build-on-aws/content/tutorials/deploy-serverless-spark-jobs-to-aws-using-github-actions/index.md

     --parameters ParameterKey=GitHubRepo,ParameterValue=USERNAME/REPO ParameterKey=CreateOIDCProvider,ParameterValue=true
 ```

-Once the stack is created, navigate to the Outputs tab on the [CloudFormation console](https://us-east-1.console.aws.amazon.com/cloudformation/home?region=us-east-1#/stacks/create) for your stack as you'll need these values later.
+Once the stack is created, navigate to the Outputs tab for the stack you created on the [CloudFormation console](https://us-east-1.console.aws.amazon.com/cloudformation/home?region=us-east-1#/stacks) as you'll need these values later.

 Now let's get started!